MANO-B/FELIS/README.md

 RAM: 4+ GB
 CPU: 4+ cores

-As a reference, when performing survival analysis for 3,000 cases and 30 genes on a Mac Studio (M1 Max) with 64 GB RAM, it takes approximately 1 hour.
+On a Mac Studio (M4 Max, 128 GB RAM), the initial ingestion and preprocessing of ~110,000 cases and 20 genes takes ~1 hour; after preprocessing, loading the saved dataset typically takes ~20 seconds.

 #### Software Requirements